 54 cities currently participate in C40’s Food Systems Network - please reference our Network Overview page for more details on participating cities.
 14 C40 cities have signed the C40 Good Food Cities Declaration, committing to working with urban residents to achieve a ‘Planetary Health Diet’ for all by 2030, with balanced and nutritious food, reflective of the culture, geography, and demography of citizens.
 This will be accomplished by: aligning the signatory cities’ procurement to the Planetary Health Diet; supporting a shift in consumption towards healthy, plant-based foods; reducing food loss and waste by 50%; working with city stakeholders to develop a joint strategy for implementing these measures; and incorporating the strategies into their climate action plans.

-Food procurement - using city procurement for schools’ canteens, hospitals, elderly homes, civic buildings etc. to foster more sustainable and healthy diets with local, seasonal and fresh food.
+Food Procurement – using food procurement for public facilities (schools’ canteens, hospitals, elderly homes, civic buildings etc.) to foster more sustainable and healthy diets.

-Food waste - raising awareness of and addressing food loss and waste, including by facilitating recovery and redistribution for people in need (food banks) or animal feeding and implementing collection for composting
+Food Waste – raising awareness of and addressing food loss and waste reduction, including by facilitating recovery and redistribution for people in need (food banks) and implementing food waste valorization.